anhvietnguyennva/go-error/README.md

 }
 ```
 - NOTE:
   - Each error should have a unique error code.
 Otherwise, it can lead to unexpected results when transforming.
-So You should not define your custom error code as one of the predefined error codes in "kyberswap-error".
-The list of those predefined error codes can be found at https://www.notion.so/kybernetwork/API-Standards-proposal-draft-e8d8bf2dc5f647e89d2bf1b5f0ef8bdf
+So You should not define your custom error code as one of the predefined error codes in "go-error".
   - The `ClientErrorCode` should contain information about HTTP Status.
 It makes the error code more meaningful
   - Registering new `InfraError` is done in a similar way